Set-Valued Control Functions: Applications of the Identification Results

 where $V_{j}|X=x$ is normalized to $U[0,1]$.\footnote{The joint distribution of $V=(V_1,\dots,V_J)$ is unrestricted.}

-One way to motivate \eqref{eq:strategic_selection} is by relaxing the \emph{Stable Unit Treatment Value Assumption (SUTVA)} \citep{Rubin1973} (or equivalently relaxing the \emph{Individualistic Treatment Response (ITR)} by \cite{Manski:2013aa}) and introducing strategic selection.
+Many empirical settings require relaxing the \emph{Stable Unit Treatment Value Assumption (SUTVA)} \citep{Rubin1973} (or, equivalently, the \emph{Individualistic Treatment Response (ITR)} of \cite{Manski:2013aa}), particularly when outcomes are shaped by interactions across individuals.
+One way to motivate \eqref{eq:strategic_selection} is to allow for such interdependence through strategic selection.
 Let $Y_{j}(d_{1},\dots,d_{J})$ be the potential outcome of individual $j$ when $D$ is set to $(d_{1},\dots,d_{J})$.
-The previous examples assume an individual's outcome only depended on their own treatment (i.e., SUTVA or ITR) that $Y_{j}(d_{1},\dots,d_{J})=Y_{j}(d_{j})$.
-We now allow each individual's outcome to depend on the entire vector of treatments received by the individuals.
-This generalization is important when treatments are expected to have spillover effects \citep{Graham:2011aa,Aronow:2017aa}.
+Previous examples assume an individual's outcome only depended on their own treatment (i.e., SUTVA or ITR) that $Y_{j}(d_{1},\dots,d_{J})=Y_{j}(d_{j})$.
+We istead allow each individual's outcome to depend on the entire vector of treatments received by the individuals, capturing spillover effects that are central in many empirical applications \citep{Graham:2011aa,Aronow:2017aa}.

 For simplicity, consider two individuals.
 Each faces a binary action $d_j$.
 For individual $j$ and $(d_1,d_2)\in \cD=\{0,1\}^2$, let

 The observed outcome is generated according to $Y_{j}=\sum_{(d_{1},d_{2})\in\cD}1\{D_{1}=d_{1},D_{2}=d_{2}\}Y_{j}(d_{1},d_{2}).$ Suppose the individuals are involved in Roy-type decisions: